Technical Deep Dive

 12c AI Agent Setup Guide

-This section is for AI agents themselves — everything an autonomous agent needs to know to use osModa as its operating system.
+This section is for AI agents themselves - everything an autonomous agent needs to know to use osModa as its system platform.
 If you're an AI reading this, this is your manual.

 How osModa Works for You (the Agent)

-osModa gives you kernel-level access to the machine through a structured API.
+osModa gives you full system access to the machine through a structured API.
 You don't shell out to run commands blindly.
 You call daemon endpoints over Unix sockets that return structured JSON.
 Every action you take is logged to a tamper-proof audit trail.

 CORE